Army Tuition Assistance: What You Need to Know

 Two-Tier Army Tuition Assistance Eligibility

-• Those with a bachelor’s degree earned without using TA can use TA for a Master’s degree.
+- Those with a bachelor’s degree earned without using TA can use TA for a Master’s degree.
+It also includes those who have a Bachelor’s degree (earned without TA) and want to pursue a Master’s.

-Tier two is for those who previously used Tuition Assistance for any part of their undergraduate degree, have already gotten their bachelor’s degree, and want to work on a graduate or master’s degree.
-Enlisted soldiers will need to have completed ALC, warrant officers will need to have graduated from WOAC, and officers will need to have graduated from CCC or equivalent.
+Tier two is for those who previously used Tuition Assistance for any part of their undergraduate degree, have already earned their bachelor’s degree, and want to pursue a graduate or master’s degree.
+Enlisted soldiers will need to have completed ALC; warrant officers will need to have graduated from WOAC; and officers will need to have graduated from CCC or an equivalent.

 RELATED: